 - Gus Gates (Surfrider Foundation) said he felt WCMAC may have some of these challenges with NOAA compliance because NOAA isn't at the table.
 He encouraged WCMAC to make a strong case on potential ecological, economic, cultural, and social impacts from industrial scale development.
-He also suggested doing a Marxan analysis for community scale projects. - Mike Backman (Wahkiakum County) expressed concerns regarding commercial finfish aquaculture, and felt that NOAA should have a representative on WCMAC.
+He also suggested doing a Marxan analysis for community scale projects. - Mike Backman (Wahkiakum County) expressed frustration that WCMAC did not have a commercial aquaculture representative or a NOAA representative.
 He felt this was an oversight and represented a waste of money and time.
 He requested the name and email of the NOAA employee Ecology is in contact with to be able to send his comments directly. - Mike Nordin (Pacific County) asked who is involved in responding to NOAA's comments.
 Jen answered that it is a combination of Ecology, DNR, and WDFW staff.
 He felt that the map that showed all the uses along the WA coast should be put on the cover of the MSP.